alexaandru/nvim-lspupdate/README.md

 - give a way to end users to control if the packages (for a particular LSP or package kind) are "merged" into a single command or handled individually;
-- ensure it runs well on all of {Linux,MacOS,Windows}.
+- ensure it runs well on all of {Linux,MacOS,Windows};
+- add a make target to verify our config against nvim-lspconfig to ensure we're catching any additions to the list of supported LSP servers.